 If you have served our country in the Active Duty Military, the Reserves or the National Guard you may be eligible for education benefits.
 Under certain circumstances, spouses and children of veterans may also be eligible for education benefits.
-One of our veterans representatives is available to help you file all documentation related to the GI Bill®.
+One of our veteran representatives is available to help you file all documentation related to the GI Bill®.
 You can contact Bob Dilks Jr., director of transfer and nontraditional student recruitment at firstname.lastname@example.org (814-362-7693) or Melissa Ibanez, director of the financial aid office at email@example.com (814-362-7550).
 Please note that the Veterans Administration may require extra time to process new applications for education benefits.
 It is very important to begin the application process well in advance of the term in which you are planning to enroll.

 Now let's get started.